ElementsProject/elementsproject.github.io/elements-code-tutorial/blockchain.md

     "a6be6b365498cd451be75ba0f68c258ee01e08f3cb30d5f8469f6628db58dc61": 2.00000000
 </div>

-In order to claim the reissuance token, we need to store the hex it was assigned upon creation and store it in a variable for later use.
+In order to claim the reissuance token, we need to take the hex it was assigned upon creation and store it in a variable for later use.
 The default asset has been labelled as 'newasset', as our chain initialization parameters specified, and so can easily be referred to later.

 ##### NOTE: The exact hex of your reissuance token may differ from that above, so you may need to change the following line of code to represent the hex you have.